 Each of our product candidates is in development and will require additional clinical development; management of nonclinical, clinical, and manufacturing activities; regulatory approval; obtaining adequate manufacturing supply; building a commercial organization; significant marketing efforts; and reimbursement before we generate any significant revenue from commercial product sales, if ever.
-We have multiple programs that are currently in clinical studies.
-Three of our product candidates have advanced into pivotal studies, but such studies may not result in approval.
-For burosumab, we filed for conditional marketing authorization in the EU in late 2016 based on Phase 1/2 and Phase 2 data.
-This is our second application for regulatory approval of an investigational drug.
-There can be no assurance that we will be able to secure approval with the current filing, for the specified indications, or within projected time periods.
-For example, in November 2016, we withdrew our first filing application for regulatory approval that sought conditional marketing authorization in the EU for Ace-ER based on feedback received during the CHMP meeting indicating that the Phase 2 study was encouraging but did not provide a sufficient amount of evidence to support an approval at that time.
-Even if we obtain conditional approval, it may be withdrawn under certain circumstances.
-In addition, confirmatory clinical studies could be required and could fail to demonstrate sufficient safety and efficacy to obtain full approval.
+For burosumab, we filed for conditional marketing authorization in the EU in late 2016 based on Phase 1/2 and Phase 2 data, and we filed a BLA in the US in August 2017 based on Phase 2 data for the XLH pediatric indication and Phase 3 data for the adult XLH indication.
+For vestronidase alfa, we filed a BLA in the United States and a MAA in the EU, both of which were accepted for review in the first half of 2017, based on Phase 3 data.
+There can be no assurance that we will be able to secure approval with the current filings, for the specified indications, or within projected time periods.
+For example, in November 2016, we withdrew our first filing application for regulatory approval that sought conditional marketing authorization in the EU for Ace-ER, and in August 2017 we discontinued further clinical development of Ace-ER.
+Even if we obtain regulatory approval, it may be withdrawn under certain circumstances.
+In addition, confirmatory clinical studies could be required for a conditional marketing authorization and could fail to demonstrate sufficient safety and efficacy to obtain full approval.